-As noted above, we believe our existing cash and investments balances at December 31, 2008 will be sufficient to meet our cash requirements through at least the next 12 months.
-Beyond the next 12 months, our cash requirements will depend on many factors, including the rate of sales growth, the success of our direct selling strategy, the continued market acceptance of our products, including in particular the PowerHouse product family, the timing and level of development funding, the rate of expansion of our sales and marketing activities, the efficiency of our manufacturing processes, and the timing and extent of research and development projects.
+Beyond the next twelve months, our cash requirements will depend on many factors, including the rate of sales growth, the market acceptance of our products, the gross profit we are able to generate with our sales, the timing and level of development funding, the rate of expansion of our sales and marketing activities, the rate of expansion of our manufacturing processes, and the timing and extent of research and development projects.
+Although we are not a party to any agreement or letter of intent with respect to a potential acquisition or merger, we may enter into acquisitions or strategic arrangements in the future to help accelerate our growth, which could also require us to seek additional equity or debt financing.
 Should additional funding be required, we may need to raise the required funds through borrowings or public or private sales of debt or equity securities.
 If we raise additional funds through the issuance of debt or equity securities, the percentage ownership of our stockholders could be significantly diluted.
 If we obtain additional debt financing, a substantial portion of our operating cash flow may be dedicated to the payment of principal and interest on such indebtedness, and the terms of the debt securities issued could impose significant restrictions on our operations.
 We do not know whether we will be able to secure additional funding, or funding on terms acceptable to us, to continue our operations as planned.
 If financing is not available, we may be required to reduce, delay or eliminate certain activities or to license or sell to others some of our proprietary technology.